Holiday Crafts Pop-Up at Red Wagon Plants

 Craft Workshops, Baked Treats, Garden Goodies, House Plants and more

 We can’t promise snow and a stunning view of Camel’s Hump.
 But we do promise delicious scents from the Bake Shop kitchen, creative inspiration at our workshops, and warm vibes from good company.
 On Sunday, November 17th, 2024 we are open for a pop-up shop and crafty workshops.
-You are invited to join us between 9am and 5pm to browse our house plant offerings, peruse the garage sale, enjoy treats from the Bake Shop or participate in one of our workshops.
+You are invited to join us between noon and 4pm to browse our herb products, gardening tools and Red Wagon Plants merch, peruse the garage sale, enjoy treats from the Bake Shop or participate in one of our workshops.
 More details will follow as we get closer to the event, so we recommend staying in touch via Newsletter (you can sign up at the bottom of our welcome page).
 Below you can find some of the offerings for the day.

 Workshop Schedule